aio-libs/aiohttp/docs/contributing-admins.rst

 Once released, we need to complete some cleanup steps (no further steps are needed for non-stable releases though).
-If doing a patch release, we need to do the below steps twice, first merge into the newer release branch (e.g. 3.8 into 3.9) and then to master (e.g. 3.9 to master).
+If doing a patch release, we need to do the below steps twice, first merge into the newer release branch (e.g. 3.8 into 3.9) and then to master (e.g. 3.9 into master).
 If a new minor release, then just merge to master.

 #.
 Switch to target branch: e.g. ``git checkout 3.9 && git pull``
 #.
 Start a merge: e.g. ``git merge 3.8 --no-commit``